ajkd/Traffic-Light-Control-Using-Image-Processing-With-openCV/README.md

     lane - lane id
     red  - When application need to light up for example red light of the lane 1 it will send Arduino board Id "c1" following message
-           1) "On" LED connected to digital pin "3" and wait for zero milliseconds
+           1)  Wait for zero milliseconds and "On" LED connected to digital pin "3"
                For example to on yellow
-           2) "Off" LED connected to digital pin "4" and wait for 1000 milliseconds
+           2)  Wait for 1000 milliseconds and "Off" LED connected to digital pin "4"
                For example to off green
-           3) "On" LED connected to digital pin "2" and wait for zero milliseconds
+           3)  Wait for zero milliseconds and "On" LED connected to digital pin "2"
                For example to on red
-           4) "Off" LED connected to digital pin "3"  and wait for zero milliseconds
+           4)  Wait for zero milliseconds and "Off" LED connected to digital pin "3"
                For example to off yellow
     green - to light up green, same as red